yeohsoonkeat/Filetemplate-Brackets-Extension/README.md

 # FileTemplates
 Just a shortcut template for files

-Press Ctrl + H to make a new file with .html extension with a basic template
+Press Ctrl + H to make a new file with .html extension with a basic template or Ctrl + Shift + N for Linux

 Press Ctrl + P to make a new file with .php extension with basic php template